-Allow Your Stuff to be Added to A Gallery -- Click Edit to decide whether or not other people on Flickr can add your photos and videos to "galleries", custom groups of photos and videos (theirs and other people's) that revolve around a certain theme.
+Allow Your Stuff to be Added to A Gallery -- Click Edit to decide whether or not other people can add your photos and videos to "galleries", custom groups of photos and videos (theirs and other people's) that revolve around a certain theme.

-Hide Your EXIF Data -- Click Edit to decide whether or not you want people who view your photos on Flickr to be able to see the type of camera that you took each photo with.
+Hide Your EXIF Data -- Click Edit to decide whether or not you want people who view your photos to be able to see the type of camera that you took each photo with.

-Show Which Application You Used for Uploading -- Click Edit to decide whether or not to show what program you used to upload each of your Flickr photos (e.g. Flickr's website, the Flickr Uploadr program, the Flickr mobile application, etc.).
+Show Which Application You Used for Uploading -- Click Edit to decide whether or not to show what program you used to upload each of your photos (e.g. Flickr's website, the Flickr Uploadr program, the Flickr mobile application, etc.).

 Hide Your Stuff From Public Searches -- Click Edit to decide whether or not people can find your photos and videos on Flickr through common search engines, such as Google Search, Microsoft Bing, or DuckDuckGo.

-Hide Your Profile From Public Searches -- Click Edit to control whether or not people can find your Flickr profile using common search engines, such as Google Search, Microsoft Bing, or DuckDuckGo.
+Hide Your Profile From Public Searches -- Click Edit to control whether or not people can find your profile using common search engines, such as Google Search, Microsoft Bing, or DuckDuckGo.

 Make Your Photos Eligible for Invitation by Getty Images? -- Click Edit to decide whether or not you want to potentially receive invitations from Getty Images to buy the rights to your photos.